LeadsOnDemand/Symbee/README.md

 1. [ ] Recored all calls
 2. [ ] Transcribe all calls
 3. [ ] Enable click to dial
     - Most call center solutions allow click to dial on Contact/Lead/Account.
 Does Symbee allow click to dial from any phone field?
-If yes, do we have the ability to associate that call however we sith via lambda?
+If yes, do we have the ability to associate the "what" with the object that was clicked?
 4. [ ] Build custom reports and/or views that allow us to call through.
+5. [ ] With click to dial, when i click on a phone number in any field.
+Example some custom field

 ### Phase 2.
 1. [ ] Web enable associate phone numbers in order to text with contacts.